Lacock Choral Course

 Unaccompanied SATB with some divisi

-Somehow, amidst this, the animals shift, align and sleep.
-The piece features the call of one my local blackbirds, and that soft talk that blackbirds do when they’re not singing for wide spaces.
+Somehow amidst this, animals shift, align and sleep.
+They know the tracks of the winds, and often can hunker down and rest while the wind is hurling barn roofs across the land.
+Airborne golden eagles can appear stationery in a storm while all hell breaks loose around them.
+Unstartled Bird includes the call of one of my local blackbirds, plus that soft talk blackbirds do when they’re not singing for wide spaces.
 The title is a grateful nod to Norah McGuinness’ painting, ‘The Startled Bird’, in the National Gallery, Ireland, which also features a blackbird.

 the-wind-ballynamona